-Community News is a publication distributed each month during the school year to all Lincoln Public Schools students.
+Community News is a publication distributed each month during the school year to all elementary students.
 It is a monthly guide for students and parents to meaningful activities available through non-profit community agencies in Lincoln.
 Community News is a self-supported publication.
 For more information about Community News, contact Communication Services at (402) 436-1610.